Milan is elegance, sophistication and the finest fashion.

 Rather spend your time in one of our cafés, bars and restaurants?
 We’ve got some great restaurants like All Bar One, Giraffe, and even a Wetherspoon.
 To celebrate your trip to Milan in style, you could head to the Bottega Prosecco Bar for a glass of fizz.
 Or, if you just fancy a coffee, you have a choice of Costa, Pret a Manger and Caffé Nero.

-We have four fantastic airport lounges where you can relax for a small fee.
+We have five fantastic airport lounges where you can relax for a small fee.
 Enjoy comfortable seating, unlimited and fast Wi-Fi, runway views and complimentary refreshments.